adobe-type-tools/box-drawing/README.md

 ## Usage:
 - Open font editor of your choice (one of the three mentioned above).
-- Drag the the script file into the scripts panel.
+- Drag the the script file into the scripts panel; or move it to your scripts folder.
 - Run.
 - Watch Box Drawing Characters emerge.
 - Done.